z252zhu/Credit-Risk-Modeling-on-Loan-Data/README.md

 ## Dataset Information

 The dataset is derived from public dataset on Kaggle ([link](https://www.kaggle.com/datasets/adarshsng/lending-club-loan-data-csv)).
 The Lending Club dataset contains complete loan data for all loans issued through the 2007-2015.
 Features/variables include credit scores, number of finance inquiries, address including zip codes and state, and collections among others.
-The data for the case is in CSV format with 2,260,668 rows and 145 columns originally.
+The data is in CSV format with 2,260,668 rows and 145 columns originally.

 - **accept_d** The date which the borrower accepted the offer